ssc134/ABIT/README.md

   \
 4) Now to check if the server from container port is connected to host port.
 Open browers and enter the url ```http://0.0.0.0:<port>```, with ```<port>``` being the port you used in step 2.b.
 \
-   If the server is running, laoded page will show the message
+   If the server is running, loaded page will display the message
  \
    ```
    Congratulations!
 Your server is running.
    ```